treeebooor/bigBaller/README.md

 In the macro scenario, the objective is to learn the overall game movements in a 2D space over a longer period of time(2s).
 This macro level understanding of the game can be used to analyze game strategies or player movements throughout an entire possession or sequence of plays.
 ## Results

-Blue line is the trajectory of the ball given as input to the model.
-Green line is ground truth future trajectory.
-Predicted trajectory is red.
-The small x's represent players on the field, colorcoded by team.
+**Blue** is the trajectory of the ball given as input to the model.

+**Green** is ground truth future trajectory.

+**Red** is the predicted trajectory .

+The small x's represent players on the court, colorcoded by team.

 ### Macro: Using 2 seconds to predict 2 seconds.